Enhancing Quality of Life for Rural Communities

 Michael started working part-time with RCAP in 2017 as a Utility Mapping Technician.
 His GIS experience stems through his education at KSU where he currently is studying geosciences and will graduate in 2019.
-He also works part-time at the Cuyahoga Valley Scenic Railroad that runs through the National Park.
 He is a Certified Volunteer Naturalist who does a lot within the National Park, and the Metro Parks.

 Michael J. Kirsch